lucbloom/photo_cycle/README.md

 - In some cases it seems like it's still running in the background, without any windows to be seen.
 Might be a quirk of being a screensaver?
 - The X button only works on the main window (but you use ESC almost always anyway)
 - The font doesn't scale with the screen size, which makes it potentially very big.
+- If you use an image from your iCloud-for-Windows folder, it starts to dynamically download the image.
+This causes a serious stall.
+TODO: thread the loading and only display the image when it's done.
 - Maybe add videos :-)

 ## Roadmap
 I think this is a fine little program unless someone has a great idea.